cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ### Hiring a professional

-You may need to [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you complete your project.&nbsp;
+You may need to [hire a licensed professional](/residential/residential-toolkit/hiring-a-professional) to help you complete your project.